This page provides regular updates on planning policy matters affecting Cheshire East, including:

 It was also reported in January that a decision would be taken over the summer as to the next step with the Plan.
 It is currently expected that this will be considered by the Council’s Cabinet in September 2020.

-Prior to the introduction of lockdown measures at the end of March, the council published its Regulation 19 version of the CHAAP that sets the ambition to bring jobs, regeneration and environmental improvements to Crewe, building on the opportunity presented by the arrival of HS2 .
+Before introduction of lockdown measures at the end of March 2020, we published our Regulation 19 version of the CHAAP This sets out the ambition to bring jobs, regeneration and environmental improvements to Crewe, building on the opportunity presented by the arrival of HS2 .

 Unfortunately, lockdown measures have prevented the council from undertaking consultation.
 This of course will mean a delay to the process of finalising the Plan, but the delay will be used to review the document and evidence base ahead of resuming the plan making process as soon as possible.